duffn/dumb-password-rules/README.md

 ### New sites

-Feel free to submit a pull request with dumb password rules you've encountered!
+Feel free to submit a pull request with bad password rules you've encountered!

 You can find more details in the [contributing doc](CONTRIBUTING.md).